mpv-player/mpv/DOCS/man/options.rst

     Run mpv with ``--msg-level=all=trace`` to see all messages mpv outputs.
 You can use the module names printed in the output (prefixed to each line in ``[...]``) to limit the output to interesting modules.

+    This also affects ``--log-file``, and in certain cases libmpv API logging.

     .. note::